FacultadDeIngenieria/prog2/classes/classes/presentation.md

 There are cases where there is only one instance of an object in the system.

 For example:
-- Runtime, the class that represents the Java virtual machine
+- Runtime, the class that represents the Java virtual machine // Runtime.getRuntime()
 - The application we are building
 - The graphical environment

 However, this pattern should not be overused, as it makes the code completely coupled with itself, making it difficult to maintain and test.
+#
 **How would you do it?**

 ---